Pietermaritzburg Airport: Notes

 The airport has Pilot Controlled night landing facilities.
 The lights are normally off and are switched on for a period of 15 minutes when Aircrew transmit 5 or 7 clicks in rapid succession on the communication frequency, depending on the intensity required (30% or 100%).
-Cloud break procedures are authorised onto runways 16 and 34, the procedures are fairly complicated due to the hilly terrain surrounding the airport.
+Cloud break procedures are authorised on runways 16 and 34, the procedures are fairly complicated due to the hilly terrain surrounding the airport.

 Other activities at the airfield

-There is an Aero-club on the airfield (Called "Pietermaritzburg Aero" Club).
+There is an aero-club on the airfield, the Pietermaritzburg Aero Club.